Silex/rocketjob/pro.md

 ### Multiple Output Files

-`rocketjob-pro` can also create multiple output files by categorizing the result of the perform method.
+[rocketjob-pro][2] can also create multiple output files by categorizing the result of the perform method.

 This can be used to output one file with results from the job and another for